What is your role in migraine prevention as the migraine sufferer? Who is the expert? Your Doctor, your specialist, your natural therapist?

 The most common ones are: Amitriptyline (Endep), Pizotifen (Sandomigran), Propranolol (Inderal), Sodium Valproate (Epilim) and Topiramate (Topamax, or Epiramax).

-1. Keep a detailed Migraine Diary – calendar and medication records that will assist you in future pain management strategies.
-Please click on the links to print out the forms you can use to help you with this.
+1. Keep a detailed Migraine Diary and medication records that will assist you in future prevention and pain management strategies.

 3. Make sure your information is from a reliable source.
 Be cautious of advice from friends, health practitioners, or talk show hosts who might mistakenly think migraines are just bad headaches.

 4. Develop a lifestyle treatment plan - see my article for doing a new treatment plan here.

 5. Use Cognitive Behavioral Therapy (CBT) - please click here to print the worksheet I created to use when you are anxious or upset.
 As a qualified counsellor (MCAP) I can assure you that calming down your mind and irrational thoughts really can make a difference.

 There are so many other treatments available now that are commonly recommended for migraine prevention and pain relief, but it can take some experimenting to find what works.